How to backpack thailand on a budget?

 IV – Refill the tank.

 If you rent for a few days, you might need to top up the gasoline at some point.
 There are plentiful gas stations scattered around the city.
 The closest ones to the Yard are in Phaholyothin Road (the big road overlooked by the skytrain), just next to the BTS skytrain station Ari.
-To get an idea of the prices, a total refill of regular 91 gasohol costs 100 ฿ (3 $) on a typical scooter: quite cheap indeed.
+To get an idea of the prices, a total refill of regular 91 gasohol costs 100 ฿ (3 $) on a typical scooter: quite cheap indeed, perfect to backpack in Thailand.
 Most gas stations are not self-service, so a worker will serve you.
 Now, time for a quick Thai lesson.
 He/she will probably ask you:

 Which means “How much?”.
 You can simply answer: